artu-hnrq/newton-code-challenge/README.md

 `request-calculation`: It queues a calculation in server's tasklist

-`conncet-client`: It gets server's next task and execute it
+`connect-client`: It gets server's next task and execute it

+`present-db`: It prompts server's task resolution history